-Conversation with 26th Australian Prime Minister Kevin Rudd: Service, Leadership, Racial Equality
+Conversation with 26th Australian Prime Minister Kevin Rudd: Public Service, Minority Inclusion

-In an interview with ECC, 26th Prime Minister of Australia Kevin Rudd shares his insights about advancing minority inclusion through service, leadership, and perseverance.
+In a conversation with ECC, 26th Prime Minister of Australia Kevin Rudd shares his insights about advancing minority inclusion through service, leadership, and perseverance.

 Bincheng Mao (ECC founder) and Charlotte Wu (ECC outreach director) co-moderated this interview.
 Our distinguished guest today is the Honorable Kevin Rudd, 26th Prime Minister of Australia and current President of Asia Society.